ruancomelli/hazmate/REPORT.md

 During classification, the system first retrieves similar products from the knowledge base that have been manually labeled.
 The LLM then leverages these concrete examples to inform classification decisions.

-Key benefits include improved accuracy through human expertise integration, enhanced consistency through similar product handling, and simplified knowledge updates through example addition without model retraining.
+Key benefits include integrating human expertise to improve accuracy, handling similar products consistently, and updating knowledge easily by adding new examples instead of retraining.

 ### Structured Prompting

-The prompting structure is designed to list out the most important hazmat categories and traits, and then provide a list of examples of hazmat and non-hazmat products obtained via the RAG system (if enabled).
+The prompting structure is designed to enumerate the most important hazmat categories and traits, and then provide a list of examples of hazmat and non-hazmat products obtained via the RAG system (if enabled).
 The LLM is then instructed to use the examples to inform its classification decision.

 ```python
 def get_system_prompt(self, include_examples_rag: bool = False) -> str: